 Much more research is needed to determine whether or not AIP is a valid approach to reducing inflammation in the body

 Should You Try an AIP Diet?

-While many experts can agree diet and lifestyle factors likely play a role in chronic disease, we just don’t have enough supporting evidence to show that following an AIP meal plan is truly beneficial.
+While many experts can agree diet and lifestyle factors likely play a role in chronic disease, we just don’t have enough supporting evidence to show that following an AIP meal plan is truly beneficial to autoimmune disorders.

 Additionally, following a super restrictive eating plan, like AIP, can be difficult to maintain.
 Even though some foods can be added back into the diet, the overall approach restricts a large number of popular food items that can feel impossible to avoid - especially when it comes to social gatherings, temptations, and food cravings.